 Should I Strike Off or Liquidate My Company

 Are you considering closing your company but unsure whether to strike off or liquidate?
-This decision can be daunting, with various factors to consider and potential consequences to weigh.

-In this blog post, we’ll guide you through the differences between striking off and liquidation, the pros and cons of each process, and the legal obligations and responsibilities involved.
+We guide you through the differences between striking off and liquidation, the pros and cons of each process, and the legal obligations and responsibilities involved.

-• Strike off and liquidation are two distinct methods of closing a company with different applicability, procedures, and costs.
+Strike-off and liquidation are two distinct methods of closing a company, with different applicability, procedures, and costs.

 Understanding Strike Off and Liquidation